finol-digital/Card-Game-Simulator/docs/pages/roadmap.md

 - Support Android TV and tvOS

 ## Icebox
-- Add displayEmptyFirst property to put the empty enum value at the front of the list in the card search menu
 - Support custom card backgrounds (Hearthstone)
 - Support multiple card backs
 - Support more than 1 card face